This article is regularly updated for accuracy and new platform features or changes.

 - Those people spend an average of 28 minutes per day on the platform

-- Although 110 million of its users are from the U.S. (its largest audience), 89% are from outside the country and it’s the fastest growing social media platform in Canada
+- Although 127 million of its monthly users are from the U.S. (its largest audience), 89% are from outside the country and 46% of Canadians are on the platform

-- 200 million Instagram users visit at least one business profile per day (Hootsuite)
+- 200 million Instagram users visit at least one business profile per day – and can be exposed to significantly more businesses through recommended content

 - Although it’s most popular in the 18-30 age bracket, 71% of B2B companies have an Instagram account according to the 2020 Social Media Marketing Industry Report